-"THE COURT: And are you satisfied, as you sit here today, with the services your attorney has performed so far on your behalf?
+"THE COURT: And are you satisfied, as you sit here today, with the

 DEFENDANT: No, your Honor.

 THE COURT: And what are the reasons why you're not?

 DEFENDANT: Mr. Prizy [(defense counsel)] has lacked in the details of the case.
 I have asked him to use certain things that were in discovery that he never used and he never questioned the witnesses about.
 And I feel it had a big impact on the trial, him lacking in what I thought was substantial and things that could have swayed the jury a different way.